lorikrell/gamerchic/docs/best-practice.md

     ![skull](/img/icons/skull.png) ![cross](/img/icons/cross.png) ![square](/img/icons/square.png) ![star](/img/icons/star.png) ![circle](/img/icons/circle.png) ![triangle](/img/icons/triangle.png) ![moon](/img/icons/moon.png) ![diamond](/img/icons/diamond.png)

 * To add a soundtrack, use Discord with music bots, free accounts at [Watch2gether](https://w2g.tv/?lang=en), or put together a playlist and share the link.
+* Take a screenshot of your raid to keep track of who attends.
+* Save notes for rules, mechanics, your event specifics, names of players hitting important moments/items/npcs, etc in your TRP3 Notes tab on your character.
+This can keep you in-game without flipping out to a Google Doc.
+* Create TRP3 (or other addon) profiles for key NPCs you want to rp directly for your players.
+This gives them someone to study and interact with.
+Bring along some extra gear saved to gear lists in your character screen to quick flip.
+You can name the saved gear by the NPC name.

 ### Final Fantasy 14 Prep